-Each Woodland Hall is equipped with a Kitchenette on the first floor.
 Maintaining the kitchenettes is the responsibility of the student who last used the facility.
-If the student has not cleaned after themselves the student will be sanctioned with up to and including the loss of privileges of using the kitchenette again.
-In the event that repeated issues occur and responsible parties cannot be identified the kitchenette may be closed for a period of time.
+If the student has not cleaned after themselves, they will be sanctioned with up to and including the loss of privileges of using the kitchenette again.
+If repeated issues occur and the responsible parties cannot be identified the kitchenette may be closed for a period of time.

-If you are cooking you may not leave the stove unattended for any period of time.
+You may not leave the stove or microwave unattended for any period of time.
 Doing so poses a very serious safety risk.

-Limitation of College Liability
+Limitation of University Liability

-The College cannot be held responsible for loss of or damage to personal possessions in student rooms or suites resulting from fire, theft, leaks, vandalism, confiscation, mechanical failure or acts of nature.
+The University cannot be held responsible for loss of or damage to personal possessions in student rooms or suites resulting from fire, theft, leaks, vandalism, confiscation, mechanical failure or acts of nature.
 Residents are encouraged to carry personal property insurance.